dongjoon-hyun/spark-connect-swift/README.md

 +----+
 ```

-You can find more complete examples including Web Server application in the `Examples` directory.
+You can find more complete examples including Web Server and Streaming applications in the `Examples` directory.

 ## How to use `Spark SQL REPL` via `Spark Connect for Swift`